 There are some interesting twists to this process.
 One of them involves breaking down the words found within documents into smaller blocks.
 An example given in the patent application is of blocks of 200 words.
 There are a few reasons for breaking down a document into smaller, overlapping blocks.

 One is that some pages may be very long, and relating words found on those long pages may result in creating relationships between words that aren’t necessarily related.

 Another is that a page from a blog may contain a number of different entries that aren’t related, and if a whole page of different blog entries was analyzed, that might provide results that aren’t very useful as well.

 I’ve kept my look at the process behind the patent to a fairly simple overview, and the patent application does go into much more depth on how it might distinguish between different meanings of words based upon how frequently those words appear near related words on pages upon the Web.

-Searchers, web publishers, and advertisers should keep in mind that there are many words that do have more than one meaning when they perform searches or create content for web pages, or choose keywords to advertise with.
+Searchers, web publishers, and advertisers should keep in mind that there are many polysemous words, words with more than one meaning, when they perform searches or create content for web pages, or choose keywords to advertise with.